DBC201/network_os/README.md

 - ```forwarder``` does the packet switching between devices.

-Currently only a simple switch functionality along with a basic shell is implemented.
+Currently only simple switch functionality along with a basic shell is implemented.

 STP protocols would be the next thing to be added.